ABLE account: Characteristics

 ABLE programs are similar to tax-advantaged 529 plans for college savings.
 In addition, a 529 plan can be rolled over into an ABLE account for a qualified beneficiary.

-An ABLE account can be opened by a disabled individual who became disabled before 26 years of age.
-In 2026, the accounts will be available to disabled individuals who became disabled before age 46.
+Initially, ABLE accounts were only available to disabled individuals who became disabled before 26 years of age.
+Beginning in 2026, the accounts became available to disabled individuals who became disabled before age 46.
 An ABLE account can receive after-tax cash contributions from any person, including its owner.
 Contributions in a year are limited to the federal gift tax exclusion for that year — $19,000 in 2025.
 If the beneficiary works and does not contribute to a 401(a), 401(k), 403(b), or 457 plan, the beneficiary can contribute an additional amount above that limit.
 The additional amount is equal to the lesser of the beneficiary's annual compensation or the federal poverty level for an individual — $12,060 in 2018.

 Up to $100,000 in an ABLE account is exempt from the Supplemental Security Income (SSI) asset limit.
 If an ABLE account larger than $100,000 stops eligibility for SSI, the owner remains eligible for Medicaid.
 An ABLE account can be used instead of, or together with, a supplemental needs trust, to maintain a beneficiary's eligibility for SSI.

 Earnings from an ABLE account are exempt from federal income tax, and money spent from the account must be used for qualified expenses, such as education, housing, transportation, and job training.
 Some states make contributions to an ABLE account deductible from state income tax.

-Qualified Disability Expenses
+Qualified disability expenses

 Qualified Disability Expenses (QDEs) are costs related to the disability and are intended to maintain or improve the quality of life for individuals with disabilities.
 These expenses cover a broad range of disability-related needs and can be crucial for those with special requirements.

 QDEs can be drawn from an ABLE account tax-free.
 These may include costs associated with: